dannguyen/acp-2017-finding-stories-in-data/README.md

 - [Fatal Encounters](http://www.fatalencounters.org/) - A project started by an independent journalist who recognized long before Ferguson how pitiful the official record-keeping was for police shootings.
 - [Documenting Hate](https://projects.propublica.org/graphics/hatecrimes) - ProPublica's initiative to collect and count hate crimes and bias incidents and to create a national dataset.
 - [TrumpWorld](https://www.buzzfeed.com/johntemplon/help-us-map-trumpworld) - BuzzFeed has logged more than 1,500 of the Trump Administration's business and personal connections.
 Use their spreadsheet and help them find more connections. ([Github repo](https://github.com/BuzzFeedNews/trumpworld))
+- [OpenElections](http://docs.openelections.net/getting-involved/) - Believe it or not, America's elections do not produce a convenient, centralized source of data.
+This project aims to create the "most comprehensive election results data in human history".